 Kidney problems.
 Your kidneys have to work overtime to filter out the M proteins and calcium in your blood.
 Your kidneys might not work as well as they should, or you might even have kidney failure.

 M proteins are made of pieces called chains.
 There are usually two "light" chains and two "heavy" chains.

 M proteins are grouped by what kind of heavy and light chains they have.
 There are five kinds of heavy chains, called IgG, IgA, IgD, IgM, and IgE.
 There are two types of light chains, called kappa and lambda.

 The most common type of M protein in myeloma is IgG.
 High levels of IgM suggest you may have Waldenstrom's macroglobulinemia.

 Tests for M Proteins

-If your doctor suspects a disease or notices abnormal proteins on another test, she may want to test for M proteins.
+If your doctor suspects a disease or notices abnormal proteins on another test, they may want to test for M proteins.
 There are several types of tests: